SudoWodo/StochOptim/Documentation Template.md

 In general, we wish to find the vector of parameters `bestpar` that minimize an objective function specified by an R function `fn(par, ... )` where `par` is the general vector of parameters, initially provided as a vector that is either the first argument to `optimr()` else specified by a `par= ` argument, and  the dot arguments are additional information needed to compute the function.
 Function minimization methods may require information on the gradient or Hessian of the function, which we will assume to be furnished, if required, by functions `gr(par, ...)` and `hess(par, ....)`.
 Bounds or box constraints, if they are to be imposed, are given in the vectors `lower` and `upper`.

-# How global_wrapper works
+# How soptim works

-The `global_wrapper()` is an aggrigation of wrappers of a number of sochastic optimizers which are available in CRAN repositories.
-The optimizers are not called directly but are invoked via local optimizers which abstracts away complexity so that the structure of `global_wrapper()` remains simple.
-The individual optimizers are selected by a `switch()` which uses the argument `method` in the call to `global_wrapper()`.
-The global_wrapper does simple checks on if the method is available? the function passed is indeed a function, etc.
+The `soptim()` is an aggrigation of wrappers of a number of sochastic optimizers which are available in CRAN repositories.
+The optimizers are not called directly but are invoked via local optimizers which abstracts away complexity so that the structure of `global_wsoptimins simple.
+The individual optimizers are selected by a `switch()` which uses the argument `method` in the call to `soptim()soptimwrapper does simpsoptimf the method is available? the function passed is indeed a function, etc.

 # Add a new optimizer

 There are three files involved in adding a new optimizer:-

-1. global_wrapper.R
+1. soptim.R

 2. local_wrapper.R